dekuNukem/duckyPad-Pro/README.md

 duckyPad Pro has been [successfully funded on Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-pro-advanced-macro-scripting-beyond-qmk-via) with more than $100K raised!

-* [Late Pledges](https://www.kickstarter.com/projects/dekunukem/duckypad-pro-advanced-macro-scripting-beyond-qmk-via) available with **Jan 2025** shipping.
+* [Late Pledges](https://www.kickstarter.com/projects/dekunukem/duckypad-pro-advanced-macro-scripting-beyond-qmk-via) still available with **Jan 2025** shipping.

 * Join our [Official Discord](https://discord.gg/4sJCBx5) for discussions and updates!